Part 1: Legislative framework

 Under general Portuguese law, contracting parties should act in conformity with the principle of good faith during preliminary negotiations, observing the general duties of information, loyalty, and care.

-The commitment of the parties to negotiate in good faith, with the aforementioned sub-principles taken in account, spell, namely, the obligation of providing all the relevant pre-contractual information that is convenient to the other party and reasonable for the giving one, so that the other party can decide whether or not it should enter the agreement on a reasoned basis, as well as taking due diligence to the obligation not to violate the rights of the other party or cause them any unreasonable expenses or damages, paying attention to the duty of loyalty and care.
+The obligation (commitment) of the parties to negotiate in good faith includes the obligation of providing all the relevant pre-contractual information to enable the other party to decide whether to enter into the agreement in a reasoned manner, as well as the obligation not to violate the rights of the other party or cause them any unreasonable expenses or damages and the obligation to pay attention to the duty of loyalty and care.

 Furthermore, concerning subscription agreements, which are not subject to previous negotiation between the parties, Decree-Law 446/85 provides that clauses must be communicated in an adequate manner and sufficiently in advance (considering the importance of the agreement and the extension and complexity of its clauses) in order to allow the other party to completely understand their content.
 Also, any reasonable additional clarifications requested must be provided.